SergeChurkin-ca/project-2-landingPage/README.md

 Sectors change the style based on active view.
 Comments section allows to post comment and name.
 Transitions and scroll are smooth.

+# Requirements
+Architecture

+The project should have a structure as floows:

+css
+- styles.css
+index.html
+js
+- app.js
+README.md

+# Usability

+All features are usable across modern desktop, tablet, and phone browsers.